market compass

 • Events and trade shows

-• Digital channels:
+• Digital Channels:

 • Social media marketing

-• Content marketing (blog posts, videos, podcasts)
+• Content marketing (blogs, videos, podcasts)

 • Email marketing

-• Influencer marketing
+• Influencer partnerships

 7. Creating a Budget and Resource Allocation Plan

-• Overall business budget and revenue projections
+• Reference your overall business budget and forecasts

 8. Implementing Your Marketing Plan